-SWOG is committed to supporting investigators early in their clinical research careers.
-Established in 1999, the SWOG Young Investigator Training Course (YITC) is the hallmark program for its early career members.
+SWOG Cancer Research Network is committed to supporting investigators early in their clinical research careers.
+Established in 1999, the SWOG Young Investigator Training Course (YITC) has trained 100 researchers and is the hallmark program for its early career members.

-In the segment below recorded at last spring’s group meeting, Drs.
+In the segment featured, Drs.
 Jill Hamilton-Reeves and Joshua Mammen, both of the University of Kansas Medical Center, describe their experience with the YITC, how it helped advance their work within SWOG, and their aspirations for the future.

-Valuable SWOG educational programs like the YITC are funded with support from individual donors like you.
-Your gifts directly sustain these professional development opportunities, helping to build knowledge and expertise within the group, thereby furthering its mission to treat and prevent cancer.
+Please help valuable SWOG educational programs like the YITC by giving a gift to The Hope Foundation for Cancer Research today.
+Gifts from individual donors like you directly sustain these professional development opportunities, helping to build knowledge and expertise.